mjmaher987/Accounting-Book/README.md

   - [ ] Tutorials for Telegram Bot
   - [ ] Implementation of Backend Code (Logic) using Python
   - [ ] Tutorials for Linking database to backend code and bot

+## Challenges
+* I could'nt find a proper "Telegram Bot from Scratch" that works on my own PC.
+Some of them are old or has problems while running on my own system.